-Mehta, U.M., Wood, S.J., Bella-Awusah, T., Konrad, K., Liu, C.H., Patton, G.C., Paus, T., Reininghaus, U., Schumann, G., Susser, E., & Yang, L. (In press).
+Mehta, U.M., Wood, S.J., Bella-Awusah, T., Konrad, K., Liu, C.H., Patton, G.C., Paus, T., Reininghaus, U., Schumann, G., Susser, E., & Yang, L. (2020).
 Biological, psychological, and sociocultural processes in emerging mental disorders in youth.
 Youth Mental Health: Vulnerability and Opportunities for Prevention and Early Intervention.
 In S.J.
 Wood and P. (Eds).
 Strüngmann Forum Reports, J. Lupp series editor.
 Cambridge, MA: MIT Press.

 Chen, J., Stevens, C., Wong, S.*, & Liu, C.H.
 (2019).
 Psychiatric symptoms and diagnoses among U.S college students: A comparison by race and ethnicity.
 Psychiatric Services, 70, 442-449.

 Stevens, C., Liu, C.H., & Chen, J. (2018).
 Racial/ethnic disparities in US college students’ experience: Discrimination as an impediment to academic performance.
 Journal of American College Health, 66, 665-673.

 Doan, S.N., DeYoung, G., Fuller-Rowell, T.E., Liu, C.H., & Meyer, J. (2018).
 Investigating relations among stress, sleep, and nail cortisol and DHEA.
 Stress, 21, 188-193.